fiberplane/quickstart/README.md

 1. Clone this repository and grab the example configuration files from `proxy-kubernetes/` folder.
 2. In the `configmap.yaml` set the name, type, and the URL of the data sources (you can use the existing template).
 3. In the `deployment.yaml` add the Proxy API Token generated earlier.
+4. Place both `configmap.yaml` and `deployment.yaml` at the root of your project directory.
-4. Apply the changes to your Kubernetes cluster by running the following commands:
+5. Apply the changes to your Kubernetes cluster by running the following commands:
 ```shell
 kubectl apply -f configmap.yml
 kubectl apply -f deployment.yml
 ```
-5. Kubernetes will automatically download, install, and configure the Fiberplane Proxy container from the [Docker Hub](https://hub.docker.com/r/fiberplane/proxy).
+6. Kubernetes will automatically download, install, and configure the Fiberplane Proxy container from the [Docker Hub](https://hub.docker.com/r/fiberplane/proxy).

 Once you complete your Proxy setup, your data sources linked in the Proxy configuration should be recognized by the Studio - you can verify this again by going to the **Settings** screen.👇